MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

   **VmNetworkName** | Name of the tenant virtual network that's reachable over L3 network connection.
 This network must exist when running the script. **Example**: ContosoVMNetwork
   **NextHopVMNetworkName** |User-defined name for the next hop VM network, which was created as a  prerequisite.
 This represents the physical network that wants to communicate with the tenant VM network.
 This network must exist when running this script. **Example**: Contoso_L3_Network
   **LocalIPAddresses** |  IP addresses to be configured on the SDN gateway L3 network interface.
 This IP address must belong to the next hop logical network you created.
 You must also provide the subnet mask. **Example**: 10.127.134.55/25
   **PeerIPAddresses** |  IP address of the physical network gateway, reachable over L3 logical network.
 This IP address must belong to the next hop logical network you created in the prerequisites.
 This IP will serve as the next hop once traffic destined to the physical network from the tenant VM network reaches the SDN gateway. **Example**: 10.127.134.65
   **GatewaySubnet** |  Subnet to be used for routing between HNV gateway and tenant virtual network.
-You can use any subnet, ensure that it does not overlap with the next hop logical network.  **Example**:192.168.2.0/24
+You can use any subnet, ensure that it doesn't overlap with the next hop logical network.  **Example**:192.168.2.0/24
   **RoutingSubnets** |  Static routes that need to be on the L3 interface of the HNV gateway.
 These routes are for  the physical network subnets, which should be reachable from the tenant VM network over the L3 connection.
   **EnableBGP** |  Option to enable BGP. **Default**: false.
   **TenantASNRoutingSubnets** | ASN number of the tenant gateway, only if BGP is enabled.